khamiltonuk/Reducefun/README.md

 ## Running tests

-Each exercise has it's own set of tests
+Each exercise has it's own set of tests.

 ```bash
 yarn test --watch